Skip to main content.

 Overview

-My research agenda is two-pronged, focusign on the rural health workforce and medical education.
+My research agenda is two-pronged, focusing on the rural health workforce and medical education.
 I am interested in the recruitment and retention of rural physicians, specifically general surgeons.
 I also investigate other topics related to surgical services, surgical education, and the composition of the surgical team.
 My medical education research focuses on curricular innovations and professional development related to Health Systems Science (HSS), and I am a 2023 American Medical Association HSS Scholar.
 I primarily use qualitative methods but also conduct quantitative and mixed methods studies.
 Being in Population Health is especially rewarding because it is inter-disciplinary.
-I particularly enjoy bringing together principles from health services research, sociology, and behavioral economics.
+I particularly enjoy bringing together principles from health services research and sociology.

 • Hughes, Dorothy, Williams, Jessica., A., Brooks, Joanna., Veazey.
 2021.
 Movers and Stayers: What Birthplaces Can Teach Us About Rural Practice Choice Among Midwestern General Surgeons.
 The Journal of Rural Health, 37 (1), 55-60. http://dx.doi.org/10.1111/jrh.12428